dawoodtrumboo/density-exchange-task/README.md

 ## Project Overview

 This project was created as an assignment for an internship position at [Density-Exchange](https://density.exchange/).
-It is a web application built using Next.js, Tailwind CSS, and React Icons.
+It is a web application (Desktop only) built using Next.js, Tailwind CSS, and React Icons.
 The project incorporates the "gasp" library for scroll animations to enhance the user experience.

 ### About Density-Exchange